Jam Camp on the Island

 Jam Camp Registration Fee

-The fees cover 4.5 days of workshops, activities, and instruction.
+The fees cover 4.5 days of workshops, activities, instruction, and camping.
 The fees do not cover food; each family does their own cooking.
 If you are able to pay more than the base fee per person, that will greatly help us meet our expenses!

 Additional Fees

-If you choose to pay via PayPal rather than bank transfer, a PayPal fee of approximately 3% of your registration & camping fees will be added on top of your total.
+If you choose to pay via PayPal rather than e-transfer, a PayPal fee of approximately 3% of your registration & camping fees will be added on top of your total.

 You may also choose to make a contribution to help subsidize registration for a low-income attendee, or to help Jam Camp cover its expenses.